-Health, Character, and Technical Standards for the Associate in Science in Nursing Program should contact the chair of the department of nursing to discuss individual cases.
+Health, Character, and Technical Standards for the Associate in Science in Nursing Program

+Technical standards have been established to inform the student of minimum standards to satisfactorily function in the program and ultimately in the profession.
+Applicants who feel they may not be able to meet one or more of the technical standards listed below should contact the chair of the department of nursing to discuss individual cases.
 All academically qualified candidates will be considered for admission provided the technical standards for classroom and clinical experiences can be met with reasonable accommodations.
 The College must ensure that patients/clients of clinical affiliates are not placed in jeopardy by students during learning experiences.
 Therefore, students in service learning and clinical experiences must demonstrate sufficient emotional stability to withstand the stress, uncertainties, and rapidly changing circumstances that characterize the responsibilities of patient/ client care.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with patients, their families, agency staff, faculty, and classmates.
 Applicants must be in good physical and mental health to meet program objectives.
 Technical Standards information is also available in the Technical Standards section of this catalog.